Mysteries of the Rosary

 Joyful Mysteries

-The joyful mysteries celebrate the angel’s message to Mary, the coming of the Lord into the world, and the adolescent years of Jesus’ life.
+The Joyful Mysteries celebrate the angel’s message to Mary, the coming of the Lord into the world, and the hidden years of Jesus’ early life.
 In these mysteries, people are invited to share in Mary’s joy, trust, and obedience to God.
-Each decade mystery is a moment of divine love, from the Annunciation to the Finding in the Temple.
+Each mystery is a moment of divine love, from the Annunciation to the Finding in the Temple.

 More on the Joyful Mysteries.